Circle of Scorpions

 Circle of Scorpions is the 196th novel in the long-running Nick Carter-Killmaster series.

-Publishing history

 The book was first published in 1985.

 Plot summary

 Nick Carter knows that the KGB has called a meeting of all the world's terrorist organizations.
 It's a party he wants to crash: the only problem is, he doesn't know where or when.
 But espionage has its own deadly etiquette, and with the help of a beautiful double agent and a black market death-merchant, N3 proves that there are ways to get invited to even the most exclusive affairs...